 The Alberta Civil Liberties Research Centre (ACLRC) has worked with the lesbian, gay, bisexual and trans (LGBT) communities for over 20 years.
 They have developed several publications, resources and services that help schools, community groups and organizations understand and support LGBT populations.

-This online publication from the Alberta Human Rights Commission explains protection against discrimination on the basis of sexual orientation.
-It is also available to download as a PDF.
+This publication from the Alberta Human Rights Commission explains protection against discrimination on the basis of sexual orientation.
+(July 2017)

 The Family Centre exists to foster healthy families in healthy communities.
 The Centre works to strengthen family wellness and build community capacity through innovative services and collaborative partnerships to engage our most vulnerable families in caring for our children.
 The Rainbow Pages Youth Resource Guide was developed by The Family Centre to provide LGBTQ+ youth and the youth-serving community a consolidated guide of the supports available in Edmonton.